Binomial Rings: Axiomatisation, Transfer and Classification: Finitely Generated Binomial Rings

-If $r^n=0$, then, because of Fermat's Little Theorem (property \ref{P: Fermat} in the introduction), $r$ is divisible by $p$ for all primes $p>n$.
+\begin{proof} \emph{Case A: $R$ is finitely generated as an abelian group.} If $r^n=0$, then, because of Fermat's Little Theorem (property \ref{P: Fermat} in the introduction), $r$ is divisible by $p$ for all primes $p>n$.
 But in $\Z^n$ this can only be if $r=0$; hence $R$ is reduced.
-By the lemma above, the fraction ring of $R$ is $\Q\otimes R$.
-As this is reduced and artinian, being finite-dimensional over $\Q$, it splits up into a product of fields of characteristic $0$.
+By Lemma \ref{L: Ring of fractions}, the ring of fractions is $\Q\otimes R$.
+As this is reduced and artinian, being finite-dimensional over $\Q$, it splits into a product of fields of characteristic $0$.

-\emph{Case A1: The fraction ring of $R$ is a field.} Let us first consider the special case when the fraction ring $\Q\otimes R$ is a field, whose ring of algebraic integers we denote by $A$.
-We examine the subgroup $A\cap R$ of $A$.
+\emph{Case A1: The ring of fractions is a field.} In the special case when the fraction ring $\Q\otimes R$ is a field, whose ring of algebraic integers we denote by $A$, we examine the subgroup $A\cap R$ of $A$.
 Since $A\subseteq \Q\otimes R$, an arbitrary element of $A$ will have an integer multiple lying in $R$.
 This means $A/(A\cap R)$ is a torsion group.
-Also, the fraction ring $\Q\otimes R$ is finitely generated over $\Q$, so, from the lemma above, we deduce that $A$ is finitely generated over $\Z$.
-Because the factor group $A/(A\cap R)$ is both finitely generated and torsion, it is killed by a single integer $N$, so that and, as a consequence,
+Also, the fraction ring $\Q\otimes R$ is finitely generated over $\Q$, so, from Lemma \ref{L: Algebraic integers}, we deduce that $A$ is finitely generated over $\Z$.
+Because the factor group $A/(A\cap R)$ is both finitely generated and torsion, it is killed by a single integer $N$, so that